 "I run with the team because it makes me feel like I'm part of something special.
 It taught me how to keep pushing forward and not give up." -Noah M.

 "Training taught me to keep going and hold on even when I don't want to." -Jillian C.

 "It was a great experience showing me that I could change in recovery.
 At first it was hard to go even a small distance.
 But, by the end of the training, I was much stronger and could go the distance.
 I can go the distance in recovery too." -Stan R

-"Training for the half marathon showed me that this isn't going to be easy and that life isn't always going to be easy either.
+"Training showed me that this isn't going to be easy and that life isn't always going to be easy either.
 Sometimes you have to push through the tough times and stay on the right path.
 You'll eventually get to your destination."
 Amy P

 Health & Medicine